There are currently no vacancies for this task force.

 For additional information regarding this and other APTA volunteer opportunities, please email email@example.com.

 In June 2013, the House of Delegates (House) of the American Physical Therapy Association (APTA) adopted Vision Statement for the Physical Therapy Profession (HOD P06-13-18-22): “Transforming society by optimizing movement to improve the human experience.”
 In 2013, the House also adopted Guiding Principles to Achieve the Vision (HOD P06-13-19-23), which identifies 8 guiding principles: Identity, Quality, Collaboration, Value, Innovation, Consumer-centricity, Access/Equity, and Advocacy that demonstrate how the profession and society will look when this vision is achieved.
 The principle of Identity describes the Human Movement System as the foundation of the profession’s identity.
 In 2013 the Movement System Board Work Group was established to define the term “movement system” and develop the framework for integrating the concept of the movement system.
-The Movement System Task Force, established in November 2014, was formed develop, refine, and champion a comprehensive plan to integrate movement system within practice, education, and research continue and champion this work.
+The Movement System Task Force, established in November 2014, was formed to develop, refine, and champion a comprehensive plan to integrate the movement system within practice, education, and research.
+In 2015, the current Movement System Task Force was charged with hosting a Movement System Summit.
+This was accomplished in December 2016.
+The Action Plan and movement system diagnostic criteria developed at the Summit were approved by the Board in April 2017.